sendgrid/docs/source/API_Reference/Web_API/mail.md

 send
 {% endanchor %}

+{% info %}
+When you make an API request to send a message, we will accept the request and then process the email, meaning that a successful API request does not mean an email was successfully sent.
+Please see our [Event Webhook](https://sendgrid.com/docs/API_Reference/Webhooks/event.html) if you want to be notified of email send status.
+{% endinfo %}

 Send email.

 {% warning %}
-This is not a sandbox.
+The "Try It" functionality is not a sandbox.
 These are real messages that consume credits on your account.
 {% endwarning %}

 {% parameters mail %}